joshbrassington/cc-exam-notes/domain-5-security-operations/notes.md

 - **SSL (Secure Sockets Layer):**

 Encrypts data transmitted between a user's device and a server.
 This prevents unauthorised access or interception during transit.

+- **HTTPS:**

+Ensures communication between a browser and a website remains secure.

+### Protection of Data in Use

+- This refers to the safeguarding of data while it is being actively accessed, processed, or used in memory.
+- Critical as data is typically decrypted during this stage, making it vulnerable to attacks.